mmahnic/argumentum/README.md

 }
 ```

-## Forwarding arguments to subcommands
+## Forwarding arguments to a subprocess

 If an option has the setting `.forward(true)` it can capture a list of arguments that can be
 forwarded to a subprocess or processed differently.
 Forwarding works only with long options.
 The